lsprangers/implementations-and-systems-design/design_systems/search_system/CANDIDATE_GENERATION.md

 Filtering leverages the idea that users who have agreed in the past will agree in the future, based on user similarity or item similarity

 In either way we can use embedding matrices for Users $U$ or Items $I$, or a combination of them.
 Similarity between items is calculated using metrics such as cosine similarity, Pearson correlation, or Jaccard index

+To find recommendations, you compare the query (User embedding) to all Item embeddings using similarity metrics (e.g., dot product, cosine similarity), which will ultimately give you the top Items for a User

 ## Item Content Filtering
 - Recommends items to a user based on the similarity between items